zanderfilms/ellianderpictures.co.uk/_documentaries/nasas-10-greatest-achievements.md

 kind: 2 x 52min Documentary
 year: 2015
 video_url: n10v1.mp4
-excerpt: Explore 10 remarkable achievements that have defined the last 50 years of spaceflight
+excerpt: Explore 10 remarkable achievements of NASA that have defined the last 50 years of spaceflight and discover their value and meaning for all mankind.
 poster: "/uploads/n10_poster.jpg"

 ---